-You can clearly see that both Section VII and VIII (20 points each) and Section IX (40 points) of a case presented are the categories that carry the most point potential (80 possible points).
+You can clearly see that both Section VII and VIII (10 & 30 points each) and Section IX (40 points) of a case presented are the categories that carry the most point potential (80 possible points).
 The IBO has developed specific criteria that are used in the evaluation of the Section IX criteria.

 - Acceptable Overbite/ Overjet?

+- Proper plane of occlusion

 - Class I molar/canine function?

 - Flat plane of occlusion?

 - 2nd molars in occlusion?

 - Marginal height discrepancies?

 - Rotations?

 - Spaces?

 - Root parallelism?

 - Intraoral soft tissue considerations?

 - Facial and dental midlines?

-- Correct and complete cosmetic finishing and detailing?
+- · Correct and complete cosmetic finishing and detailing?

+- Good long-term stability?